-This is an amazing three-day lesson on the importance of voting.
-There are powerpoints, URLs to videos, activities to move around the room, Websearch inquiry, and lesson notes are provided.
-This is a wonderful lesson that can be applied to any government class!
+There are powerpoints, URLs to videos, activities to move around the room, Websearch inquiry, and lesson plan, and notes are provided.

 Here is a blog post on how I teach this lesson:

 Every year when I teach my government class my students are super excited to learn about voting in America.
 I teach them about the voting process and how important it is to our democracy through this voting lesson.

 I can’t think of a better way to get them civically engaged than to teach my students about the importance of voting, reasons why people do and do not cast their ballots, why low voter turnout is a problem, and how voting is essential to our democracy.

 I start the lesson with them opening up a text message, which intrigues and excites them right from the start.
 I ask them to send a text to someone over the age of 18 who will respond and not be annoyed.
 Their task is to ask a family member or friend, “Did you vote in the last election?
 Why or why not?”
 I then have them flip their phones over and ignore them until the end of the lesson.

 Four Corner Demographics of Voters

 Next, I have them respond to my prompt, ” Is low voter turnout a problem?”
 This begins an interesting discussion about why voting is crucial to our democracy.

 Before class, I hang signs about race, age, socioeconomic status, and college degrees in the four corners of the room.
 I then ask them to speculate on which race votes more, based on voter turnout, and they go to the appropriate corner depending on the group they choose.
 We have an amazing discussion with students standing in all four corners trying to defend why they think their chosen category votes more.
 When I reveal the answer, they are often shocked and this usually generates even more lively conversation.
 We do the same for college degree, income, and age.
 This activity works so well and really gets them discussing demographics and why people vote.